fwilleke80/com_audioarchive/docs/user/managing-clips.md

 - Access level and publication state/dates
 - Original audio file and extracted technical metadata
 - Play, download, and rating data
-- Waveform and spectral-analysis status
+- Waveform, spectrogram, and frequency-profile status

 ## Creating one clip

 Select **New**, upload the original, and complete the metadata form.
 Audio information such as duration, codec, container, file size, embedded title, and recording date is extracted where available.

-If waveform or spectral-analysis generation is enabled globally, the corresponding jobs are queued automatically after the original is stored.
+If waveform, spectrogram, or frequency-profile generation is enabled globally, the corresponding jobs are queued automatically after the original is stored.

 ## Editing and replacing